resendislab/mext2d/README.md

   using the mean normalized count across all samples.
 This is supposed to remove the dependence of testing power on the actual abundance.
 There is no discernible enrichment of low p-values for low abundance genera (rather the reverse is true)
-- genera with a `baseMean` smaller 1 (not even a single count in average) are removed since they result in a bimodal p-val histogram (no FDR adjustment methods can deal with that) this parameter could be increased to remove low abundance genera from the analysis (maybe 10 would be a good cutoff)
+- genera with a `baseMean` smaller 8 (few counts in average) are removed since they result in a bimodal p-val histogram (no FDR adjustment methods can deal with that) ~~this parameter could be increased to remove low abundance genera from the analysis (maybe 10 would be a good cutoff)~~